SkygearIO/skygear-doc/content/intro/architecture.md

 #### Custom Handler

 Expose custom handler that perform your app specific task.
-Skygear will take care of the data transport and authentication, you just need to focus on the logic.
+Skygear Server will take care of the data transport and authentication, you just need to focus on the logic.